RealSocketFramework/RSF-ArduinoADK-Client/README.md

 RSF-ArduinoADK-Client v0.1.0
 =====================
+####Now we are wanted limited time trial user!
+It will release β version July,2013.

 http://realsocketframework.com/

 Real Socket Framework is the framework that can sync each data with WebSocket between Arduino and other one.